 - Main memory size of the monitor VM in Mbytes.
 The DIMENSION operand cannot be specified (MEMORY-SIZE = <integer 1..1048576>).
-Main memory size is at least 64 Mbytes (default value). - Minimum main memory size of the monitor VM MIN-MEMORY-SIZE = STD is recommended.
-Minimum: 64 Mbytes.
+Main memory size is at least 512 Mbytes (default value). - Minimum main memory size of the monitor VM MIN-MEMORY-SIZE = STD (default value) is recommended.
+Minimum: 512 Mbytes.
 The DIMENSION operand cannot be specified. - Maximum main memory size of the monitor VM (MAX-MEMORY-SIZE) This operand is of no significance. - VM name (VM-NAME) (max.
 8 characters); default value: VM0001 - CPU quota of the monitor VM (CPU-QUOTA) (integer from 1 to 99), default value: 14 The CPU-QUOTA=BY-VM-GROUP(...) operand cannot be specified as no VM group is created in the startup phase of the monitor system.
-The monitor VM can be added to a VM group later using /ADD-VM-TO-VM-GROUP. - Maximum CPU utilization of the monitor VM (MAX-CPU-UTILIZATION) (integer from 1 to 100), default value: 100 - Maximum I/O utilization of the monitor VM (MAX-IO-UTILIZATION) (integer from 1 to 100), default value: 100
+The monitor VM can be added to a VM group later using /ADD-VM-TO-VM-GROUP. - Maximum CPU utilization of the monitor VM (MAX-CPU-UTILIZATION) (integer from 1 to 100), default value: 100

-- Assigning the monitor VM to a CPU pool (CPU-POOL) This operand cannot be specified.
+- Maximum I/O utilization of the monitor VM (MAX-IO-UTILIZATION) (integer from 1 to 100), default value: 100 - Assigning the monitor VM to a CPU pool (CPU-POOL) This operand cannot be specified.
 The monitor VM is initially always assigned to the standard CPU pool.
 It can be assigned to a different CPU pool later using /ASSIGN-VM-TO-CPU-POOL. - Administration password (PASSWORD) (max.
 8 bytes); default value: NONE (no password) - Multiprocessor level (PROCESSOR = MONO / BI / TRIPLE / QUADRO / OCTO / MAXIMUM / EXTRA-AND-NORMAL / <integer 1..16>), Default value: MAXIMUM, i.e. the monitor VM is created with the maximum possible number of virtual CPUs.
 The maximum number of virtual CPUs corresponds to the number of real normal CPUs in the Server Unit, but may not be greater than 16 virtual CPUs.

+If there is no productive operation in the monitor system but only administration, the multiprocessor level MONO (with virtual spare CPU) or BI (failsafe operation) should be selected to avoid performance losses in the VM2000 system.

+If VM Migration is to be used, the multiprocessor grade BI is recommended and expected for a performant process.

-- If there is no productive operation in the monitor system but only administration, the multiprocessor level MONO (with virtual spare CPU) or BI (failsafe operation) should be selected to avoid performance losses in the VM2000 system. - Location of monitor the VM in main memory (LOCATION) This operand is of no significance.
-The location of the monitor VM in main memory is determined by VM2000. - VM index (VM-INDEX) This operand is of no significance.
-"1" is always assumed to be the VM index of the monitor VM. - Command/function range for the VM2000 administrator (ADMIN-PRIVILEGES=STD/MIN); default value: STD (full range) - Privileges of the monitor VM (IO-RESET=NO/YES, IO-PRIORITY=NO/YES, AUTO-SNAP-ASSIGNMENT=YES/NO, ASSIGN-BY-GUEST=NO/YES without specification of PRIVILEGES=PARAMETERS(...)).
+- Location of monitor the VM in main memory (LOCATION) This operand is of no significance. - The location of the monitor VM in main memory is determined by VM2000. - VM index (VM-INDEX) This operand is of no significance.
+"1" is always assumed to be the VM index of the monitor VM. - Command/function range for the VM2000 administrator (ADMIN-PRIVILEGES=STD/MIN); default value: STD (full range) - Privileges of the monitor VM

+(IO-RESET=NO/YES, IO-PRIORITY=NO/YES, AUTO-SNAP-ASSIGNMENT=YES/NO, ASSIGN-BY-GUEST=NO/YES without specification of PRIVILEGES=PARAMETERS(...)).

 For the meaning, see page 142.

-Assignment sets (ASSIGN-BY-GUEST=YES) cannot be specified. - Specification whether, in the case of fixed CPU assignment (dedicated CPUs), the monitor VM still retains control over a real CPU if the monitor VM's virtual CPU which runs on it is inactive (uninterruptible wait state).
-(VM-ACTIVE-IDLE=N0/AT-DEDICATED-CPUS), Default value: N0 (the real CPU is deleted) - MONJV to monitor the VM (MONJV) The operand cannot be specified for the monitor VM. - PERSISTENT attribute for persistent creation of the VM Only PERSISTENT=N0 may be specified for the monitor VM.
+Assignment sets (ASSIGN-BY-GUEST=YES) cannot be specified.

+Specification whether, in the case of fixed CPU assignment (dedicated CPUs), the monitor VM still retains control over a real CPU if the monitor VM's virtual CPU which runs on it is inactive (uninterruptible wait state).

+'''

+(VM-ACTIVE-IDLE=NO/AT-DEDICATED-CPUS),

+Default value: NO (the real CPU is deleted)

+'''

-/ADD-VM-DEVICES UNITS=list-poss(28):<alphanum-name 2..2>/<x-text 4..4> (see command description on page 432)
+- MONJV to monitor the VM (MONJV) The operand cannot be specified for the monitor VM. - PERSISTENT attribute for persistent creation of the VM Only PERSISTENT=NO may be specified for the monitor VM. - /ADD-VM-DEVICES UNITS=list-poss(28):<alphanum-name 2..2>/<x-text 4..4> (see command description on page 439)